Barxells/myPC/README.md

 aka. pyPC, myPC is a PC specification calculation software, you input the specifications of a PC and it will give the PC a score in a human-readable format.

 ## Installation
-To install simply go to releases...
+To install simply download the .zip file from releases, extract it and run setup.exe

 ## Usage
 ### Spec Number